Bioremediation

 The Silent Casualty of Modern Conflict

 Modern warfare leaves more than craters.
-It leaves a chemical footprint.
+It can leave a toxic footprint.
 Recent research on soils affected by military actions in the Kharkiv region of Ukraine reveals significant contamination with heavy metals such as Cadmium (Cd), Lead (Pb), and Chromium (Cr).
-Similarly, studies on explosives contaminated sites show that compounds like RDX and TNT, while essential for military operations, are toxic to both human biology and soil microbiology.
+Similarly, studies on explosives contaminated sites show that chemical compounds like RDX and TNT, while essential for military operations, are toxic to both human biology and soil microbiology.

 In Kuwait, the legacy of the 1990-1991 Gulf War remains stark.
 The retreating Iraqi forces ignited over 700 oil wells, creating massive oil lakes and contaminating millions of cubic meters of soil.
 For decades, these contaminants have prevented the natural regeneration of ecosystems and rendered farmland unusable.

 The problem is scale.
-Conventional remediation, digging up soil and treating it chemically or thermally, is astronomically expensive.
+Conventional remediation, such as digging up and dumping contaminated soil in landfills or treating it chemically or thermally, is astronomically expensive.
 It requires heavy machinery, industrial infrastructure, and immense energy.
 This is where bioremediation offers a radical alternative.

 What is Bioremediation?

-Bioremediation is the science and art of using living organisms to neutralize toxins.
-It harnesses nature’s existing appetite for waste to accelerate the healing of damaged land.
+Bioremediation is the science and art of working with living organisms to extract, break down, or immobilize various contaminants and accelerate the healing of damaged land.
 Leila Darwish approaches this practice as a matter of justice.
-Her organizing has centered on environmental justice issues in communities struggling with either the threat of or the enduring legacy of toxic contamination of their land and drinking water.
-Her focus on grassroots bioremediation stems from a deep commitment to justice and the passionate desire to empower people by providing them with simple, practical, and accessible tools for regenerative earth repair.
+Her organizing has centered on environmental justice issues, particularly with communities struggling with either the threat of, or the enduring legacy of, toxic contamination of their land and drinking water.
+Her focus on community bioremediation stems from a deep commitment to justice and the passionate desire to empower people by providing them with simple, practical, and accessible tools for regenerative earth repair.

 Leila defines the practice through three primary biological pathways:

-1. Microbial Remediation: Using microorganisms to break down and bind contaminants.
+1. Microbial Remediation: Using microorganisms to break down and/or bind contaminants, as well as restore healthy beneficial biology to the soil.

-3. Mycoremediation: Using fungi to clean up contaminated soil and water.
+3. Mycoremediation: Working with fungi to break down or bind contaminants in soil and water.

-These methods are low tech, low cost, and can often be implemented by local communities without heavy machinery.
+These methods are low tech, low cost, can be adapted to different bioregions, and can be helpful tools for local communities to implement when dealing with contamination.

 Lessons from the Field: Lebanon, DRC, Palestine, and Beyond

-Bioremediation is not a theoretical concept but an active necessity in current warzones and regions affected by prolonged conflict.
+Bioremediation is not a theoretical concept but an active necessity in current warzones and regions affected by protracted conflict and increasing militarization.
 In Lebanon, industrial and military contamination has impacted agricultural lands.
 In the Democratic Republic of Congo and the Republic of Congo, the legacy of resource extraction and armed conflict has left soils burdened with heavy metals.
 In Palestine, communities face ongoing challenges with land access and contamination that threatens food and water security.
-These are precisely the contexts where grassroots bioremediation offers a viable path forward.
+These are precisely the contexts where grassroots bioremediation can offer a viable path forward.

-In Ukraine, the destruction of the Kakhovka Dam and the intense shelling of agricultural regions has left soils contaminated with fuel residues and heavy metals.
+In Ukraine, the destruction of the Kakhovka Dam and the intense shelling of agricultural regions have left soils contaminated with fuel residues, explosives, and heavy metals.
 Scientists are currently testing biological products to restore soil fertility.

 However, industrial scale projects are expensive.
 What happens when a community does not have access to a multi million dollar contract?
 This is where the philosophy of Leila Darwish becomes vital.

 The course we collaborated in emphasized that the most powerful tool in a crisis is accessible knowledge.
 A key takeaway was the distinction between reciprocity and immediate results.
-Remediation is a relationship with the land.
-It requires patience.
+Remediation is a relationship between people and their land.
+It requires patience, creativity, and hard work.

 By integrating French and Arabic interpreters into the learning process, OGA and Language for Justiceensured that the course was not limited to English speakers.
-For those living in conflict zones in SWANA, or Francophone regions, technical jargon in English is a barrier.With around 15 professionals facilitating the sessions, participants could focus on healing their land, not struggling with translation.
+For those living in conflict zones in SWANA (Southwest Asia and North Africa), or Francophone regions, technical jargon in English is a barrier.With around 15 professionals facilitating the sessions, participants could focus on healing their land, not struggling with translation.

 Over the duration of the course, 45 participants from various backgrounds joined us.
 Thanks to the generous support of George McAllister and UVM IFA (University of Vermont Institute for Agroecology), this knowledge was offered completely free to all participants.
-This support made it possible to bring together a diverse cohort of learners, including community organizers and environmental practitioners working on the frontlines of land contamination.
+This support made it possible to bring together a diverse cohort of learners, including farmers, permaculturalists, community organizers, and environmental practitioners working on the frontlines of war, food security, land contamination, and environmental justice.

 Bridging Science and Language